Trade School vs College – How to Decide?

 - How do I decide whether trade school vs college is right for me?

-We have gathered everything you need to know about trade schools and traditional colleges, as well as answers to some common questions to help you make this major life decision.
+We’ve got answers to the most common questions, as well as everything you need to know about trade schools vs. traditional colleges, to help you make this major life decision.

 UNDERSTANDING TRADE SCHOOL